 At least 60 days before the Qual Exam, complete the Appointment of Qualifying Exam Committee Form located at https://viterbigrad.usc.edu/academic-services/forms/.
 This is the processing time for the Docusign forms to be completed before students take the exam.
 Discuss membership of the committee with your PhD Advisor before completing the form.

 The committee requires five faculty members with the following conditions:

 - three with their primary appointment within ECE, with at least two with a tenured/tenure track appointment

 - one with a primary appointment outside of ECE with a tenured/tenure track appointment.
 Tenured/tenure track faculty with a courtesy appointment to ECE may serve as an outside member.

-In addition, at least 1 week before the date of the oral qualifying exam, the Ph.D. student must provide electronically, to all members of the committee:
+At least one week before the date of the Exam the PhD student must provide to all members of the committee, electronically, the following:

 - Pointers to, or copies of, relevant publications